SOBotics/Citation-Detector/README.md

  1. It can either be improved by including sources i.e users can help OP in finding and citing sources.

- 2. Or such answers may need to be verified, if they are misleading since we don't allow personal opinions.
+ 2. Or such answers may need to be verified and may needs to be removed if they are misleading since we [don't allow personal opinions](https://hinduism.meta.stackexchange.com/a/811/277).

 We have some 'happy to help!' users in a chatroom who are happy to guide other users.
 They can help us to serve above mentioned purposes.